top of page

 Parking and Location Information:

 Please be respectful of other activities in the building.
-Kindly remain in the lobby or Classroom C, keep the area clean, and leave it in its original condition.
+Kindly remain in the lobby area or the Béjart Beige Studio, keep the area clean, and leave it in its original condition.

 Parent/Guardian Presence:

 For the safety of your child, a parent or guardian must be present INSIDE the building for the duration of each class.
-One parent per child is welcome to participate with their child inside the classroom.
-We may ask a parent to remain in the classroom if their child requires a comforting presence to make the most of this learning opportunity.
+One parent per child is welcome to participate with their child inside the studio We may ask a parent to remain in the studio if their child requires a comforting presence to make the most of this learning opportunity.

 Sibling Policy: